dorothy-ordogh/Python-BashScript/README.md

 Feel free to use the script.
 If you do though, please note that this can only run on OS X systems, and please remember to change the paths to the executables.

-The file called usage is what UBCs usage html page looks like.
+The file called "usage" is what UBC's internet usage html page looks like.